 The main benefit is that a press release is a cost-effective advertising tool: you just need to write an explosive piece and send it out.
 In most cases, its publication is free of charge.
-Unlike targeted advertising, all required investments are your time and creativity.
+Unlike advertising, all required investments are your time and creativity.

-To succeed, your task isn’t only to create a buzz-worthy press release but also to share it through an eye-grabbing press release email which will make journalists fight for your selection.
-There is no guarantee that all journalists you refer to will read your letter instead of sending it to trash.
+To succeed, your task isn’t only to create a buzz-worthy press release but also to share it through an eye-grabbing press release email that will make journalists fight for your selection.
+There is no guarantee that all journalists you refer to will read your letter instead of sending it to the trash.
 That’s why a really persuasive message must be composed responsibly.

 In this article, you’ll discover some proven techniques for creating a top-notch press release email, namely:

 To grab the attention of an editorial team from the first lines and keep them interested throughout the whole letter, make sure that your email consists of these parts: